department-of-veterans-affairs/vagov-content/pages/records/download-va-letters.md

 <div class="row" markdown="1">

 <div class='va-introtext'>

-To receive some benefits, Veterans need a letter proving their status.
-You can access and download some of these benefit letters and documents online.
+Do you need a letter proving your status as a Veteran?
+Download many of your VA letters for benefits awards, eligibility, and service history after verifying your address.
+Learn how you can sign in to ebenefits to request a Certificate of Eligibility (COE) or your discharge papers (DD214).

 </div>

 <section>